bevacqua/bullseye/readme.markdown

 In order to play well with friends, bullseye won't change the `position` CSS property, but instead leaves it up to you to set the appropriate `position` value on `el`.
 This way, we don't make it hard for you to set a different `position` value when you need to.

+You can set a `caret` option to `true` so that the tracked position will be right below the text selection caret instead of the entire element.

 ### `.refresh()`

 Refreshes position of `el` according to the current position of `target`.